My Approach to Helping

 Whatever the cause- relationships, school, work, social, medical issues, existential or spiritual crisis, loss of any kind- it can be overwhelming.
 Important obligations and events might be avoided.
 Communication and connection can be compromised.
 Self-esteem, sleeping patterns, energy level, and mood all may suffer.

-I specialize in the treatment of anxiety and stress reduction, but also help people with: anger, depression, phobias, OCD, addiction, PTSD, relationship difficulties, spiritual and existential crises, ADHD, chronic medical conditions (gastric, migraines, tinnitus, POTS, etc.), and many other problems.
+I specialize in the treatment of anxiety and stress reduction, but also help people with: anger, depression, phobias, OCD, addiction, PTSD, relationship difficulties, spiritual and existential crises, panic attacks, ADHD, chronic medical conditions (gastric, migraines, tinnitus, POTS, etc.), and many other problems.
 Very often, symptoms and issues overlap and are correlated.

 More Info About My Practice